 Stock option plans: During fiscal year 2002, the Company established the 2001 Incentive Stock Option Plan and the 2001 Outside Directors Option Plan ("2001 Plans") and ceased granting options under the 1993 Incentive Stock Option Plan, as amended, and the 1993 Outside Directors Option Plan, as amended ("1993 Plans").
 The 2001 Plans and the 1993 Plans authorize awards of incentive stock options to employees of the Company and nonqualified stock options to non-employees and outside directors as compensation for services rendered.
 Under both the 2001 Plans and the 1993 Plans, options granted have a maximum term of 10 years in the case of the Incentive Stock Option Plan and seven years in the case of the Outside Directors Stock Option Plan.
 In addition, such options must have exercise prices equal to the market value of the Company's common stock at the date of grant or 110% of market value at date of grant in the case of an employee who owns more than 10% of all voting power of all classes of the Company's stock then outstanding.
-The options generally vest ratably over a five-year period in the case of options granted under the Incentive Stock Option Plans and over a three-year period in the case of options granted under the Outside Directors Option Plans.
+The options granted under the Outside Directors Option granted under the Incentive Stock Option Plans and over a three-year period in the case of options granted under the Outside Directors Option Plans.
 However, under the 2001 Plans and the 1993 Plans, the actual period of vesting is determined at the time of the grant.